 \section{Introduction}

-High-definition maps (HD-Maps) play a crucial role in ensuring the safe navigation of autonomous vehicles, by providing essential positional and semantic information about road elements.
-Ideally, one would expect the process of constructing HD-Maps to be as simple as collecting numerous sensing data while driving and then utilizing an \emph{automatic} algorithm to extract the road elements, as illustrated in Fig.~\ref{fig:teaser_multi_view}.
+High-definition maps (HD maps) play a crucial role in ensuring the safe navigation of autonomous vehicles, by providing essential positional and semantic information about road elements.
+Ideally, one would expect the process of constructing HD maps to be as simple as collecting numerous sensory data while driving and then utilizing an \emph{automatic} algorithm to extract the road elements, as illustrated in Fig.~\ref{fig:teaser_multi_view}.
 However, the mainstream solutions generally involve human annotators, as seen in widely-used datasets~\cite{caesar2020nuscenes, chang2019argoverse, ettinger2021large, wilson2023argoverse}.
-This design is based on the consideration of the infrastructure role and high re-usability of HD-Maps, which can serve autonomous vehicles for virtually \emph{infinite} times after a \emph{single} construction process.
-Even so, the expense of manual annotation obstructs the expansion of autonomous driving to new locations, and we aim to develop reliable algorithms that can decrease or replace the need for human labor in HD-Map construction.
+This design is based on the consideration of the infrastructure role and high re-usability of HD maps, which can serve autonomous vehicles for virtually \emph{infinite} times after a \emph{single} construction process before any environmental changes.
+Even so, the expense of manual annotation obstructs the expansion of autonomous driving to new locations, and we aim to develop reliable algorithms that can decrease or replace the need for human labor in HD map construction.

-Towards this goal, there have been recent attempts that automatically generate HD-Maps using bird's-eye-view (BEV) perception~\cite{ harley2022simple, li2022hdmapnet, li2022bevformer}.
-However, their results are often unreliable, as illustrated by noticeable inconsistencies in the predicted HD-Maps from different viewpoints (a representative example is in Fig.~\ref{fig:teaser_multi_view}).
-We argue that \emph{multi-view consistency is an intrinsic property of HD-Maps}, which are rigid and static, and violations of this consistency arise from the fact that existing BEV perception algorithms do not account for all the views explicitly and thus do not align their predictions.
+Towards this goal, there have been recent attempts that automatically generate HD maps using bird's-eye-view (BEV) perception~\cite{ harley2022simple, li2022hdmapnet, li2022bevformer}.
+However, their results are often unreliable, as illustrated by noticeable inconsistencies in the predicted HD maps from different viewpoints (a representative example is in Fig.~\ref{fig:teaser_multi_view}).
+We argue that \emph{multi-view consistency is an intrinsic property of HD maps}, because the rigid and static HD maps shouldn't change significantly after simply switching viewpoints.
+The violations of consistency arise from the fact that existing BEV perception algorithms do not account for all the views explicitly and thus do not align their predictions.
 This issue further boils down to their \emph{onboard} setting, where the models are only allowed to access computing devices \emph{onboard} in autonomous vehicles and can only handle a single frame or a few neighboring frames.